A downloadable tool

 • Allows you to easily build and edit the Audio FIles Dictionary.

 Once set up, you can play/stop the sound files in any scene.
-To play the sounds you can use the "Audio_Files_Dictionary" , it allows you to use different strings (keys) for method calls and for the file names.
-This way, even if your audio file is called "*res://sfx_audio_jump.ogg*", you can set it in the dictionary to call it as a simple "Jump", adding a simple entry "Jump" : "res://sfx_audio_jump.ogg".
+To play the sounds you can use the "Audio_Files_Dictionary", which allows you to use different strings (keys) for method calls and file names.
+This way, even if your audio file is called "*res://sfx_audio_jump.ogg*", you can set it in the dictionary to call it a simple "Jump", adding a simple entry "Jump" : "res://sfx_audio_jump.ogg".
 The dictionary is located inside the "SoundManager_config.gd" file, but you can just use the UI to edit it.
 You can place it wherever you want inside your project directory.
 Another way to play the sounds is to use the absolute path that leads to the file, like SoundManager.play_bgm("res://Audio/BGM/background_music.ogg").

 The dock also comes with an additional button: Advanced Options to access some more options.
 The ones currently available are: